agalue/opennms-drift-kubernetes/README.kops.md

     watchIngress: true
 ```

+The above is to avoid setting up `external-dns`, but if you're familiar with that controller, you're welcome to use it.

-While on edit mode, instruct `kops` to use `CoreDNS` instead, by adding:
+While on edit mode, optionally, enable `CoreDNS` instead of `KubeDNS` (the default), by adding:

 ```yaml
 spec: